helidon-io/helidon/docs/mp/integrations/oci.md

 OCI supports the following client authentication methods:

-- `auto` (default value): Cycles through all of the authentication types until one succeeds.
+- `auto` (default value): Cycles through all the authentication types until one succeeds.
 By default, this value is set to `config_file,instance_principals,resource_principal`.
 - `config_file`: Uses the user authentication specified in `~/.oci/config`.